amcharts/tools/showValueLabels/README.md

 For each grid line, displays a label which shows the current value.

-Works only with Stock charts.
+Works with serial and stock charts.

 ## Installation